 Do you remember the first time you attempted eyeliner?
 Was it in middle school, when you traced your mom’s blue pencil in a shaky line several inches above your actual lash line?
-(Hear, hear!)
-Was it last week, when you took a deep breath, heeded your favorite beauty website’s advice (hi!), and finally took the plunge?
-Whenever your first foray into eyeliner was, there’s one thing for certain: It’s a fickle beast that can throw even the most skilled, stable-handed individuals for a loop—but it will improve your life.
-There, we said it.
+(Hear, hear.)
+Was it last week, when you took a deep breath, heeded your favorite beauty website’s advice (hi), and finally took the plunge?
+Whenever your first foray into eyeliner was, there’s one thing for certain: It’s a fickle beast that can throw even the most skilled, stable-handed individuals for a loop, but it will improve your life.
+There—we said it.
 Knowing full well we sound like crazy, hyperbolic beauty editors, we firmly believe that knowing how to define your eyes with a pencil, gel, or liquid pen is an important—nay, crucial—life skill.
-Can we get an amen?!
+Can we get an amen?

 To define your eyes with little to no effort at all, we recommend skipping the painstaking patience required of eyeliner on your top lid and going straight for your waterline.
 Curl your lashes, and then lift your eyelid up with one finger.
-Take a blendable, budge-proof pencil eyeliner and trace along your waterline.
+Take a blendable, budgeproof pencil eyeliner and trace along your waterline.
 The key here is to try to get the line right into the base of your lashes, which will define your eyes in the subtlest way.
-Then, to avoid any harsh lines (especially if you have lighter lashes), take a soft angled brow or eyeliner brush and blend the line you traced in.
+Then, to avoid any harsh lines (especially if you have lighter lashes), take a softly angled brow or eyeliner brush and blend the line you traced in.
 Swipe on some mascara, and you’re good to go.

 Smoky eyes are great in theory, but, like, who’s got the time?
 On nights (and days) we’re feeling extra sultry but don’t want to make an effort, we reach for a soft kohl liner; apply it in a thick, fat line along our lash line; and then smudge it out with our fingers or an eye shadow brush.
-If you want a more precise technique (we realize this look may not work for everyone), draw a sideways “#” sign on the outer third of your lid, then blend it out.
-Make sure to blend immediately afterward, or else the liner will set and you’ll be walking around with a pound sign on your eye. #Nothanks.
+If you want a more precise technique (we realize this look may not work for everyone), draw a sideways “#” sign on the outer third of your lid, and then blend it out.
+Make sure to blend immediately afterward or else the liner will set and you’ll be walking around with a pound sign on your eye. #Nothanks.

-Black eyeliner gets all of the attention, but we’d like to make a strong case for its lesser-known sister: nude.
+Black eyeliner gets all the attention, but we’d like to make a strong case for its lesser-known sister: nude.
 A swipe of nude eyeliner along your bottom waterline is not only the easiest technique ever, but it will open up your eyes in an instant.
 Plus, nude eyeliner can be used to trace above your black liner and along the wing for a super-sleek, smooth finish.
 While you’re at it, trace some below your brow bone and blend away to lift your arches.
 You’re welcome.